danielboterocorrea/PaymentGatewayCheckout/README.md

 ### Applications and Tools

-##### IdentityServer4

-Authentication/Authorization server.
+IdentityServer4: Authentication/Authorization server.

-##### Prometheus

-Software application used for event monitoring and alerting
+Prometheus: Software application used for event monitoring and alerting

-##### Grafana

-Analytics and interactive visualization software, Prometheous is the data source for this application.
+Grafana: Analytics and interactive visualization software, Prometheous is the data source for this application.

-##### Swagger

-Open-source software framework backed by a large ecosystem of tools that helps developers design, build, document, and consume RESTful web services.
+Swagger: Open-source software framework backed by a large ecosystem of tools that helps developers design, build, document, and consume RESTful web services.

 ### Payment Gateway Application Characteristics